euriellebgn-lgtm/login-page/README.md

 # login-page
-A quiz qpp with a login page using php, mysql, html, css, js
+A quiz app with a login page using php, mysql, html, css, js